Mayyasco/water-jug-problem/README.md

 # water-jug-problem
- using AI in java (Jfram) to solve that classic problem
+ in java (JFrame) using AI to solve that classic problem